-It’s also a relatively common practice to offer remote working privileges to employees who have been around long enough to prove themselves trustworthy, engaged, and an overall good cultural fit.
+It’s also been relatively common practice to offer remote working privileges to employees who have been around long enough to prove themselves trustworthy, engaged, and an overall good cultural fit.

-As to what you can do to make sure your remote workers remain “switched on”, there are plenty of ways you can help them feel like an important and connected part of the team, from providing them with ongoing training and career development opportunities, to organizing get-togethers where they can bond and catch up with their colleagues.
+Now that remote working has become a must out of necessity, it's important that you do what you can to make sure your remote workers remain “switched on”.
+There are plenty of ways you can help them feel like an important and connected part of the team, from providing them with ongoing training and career development opportunities, to organizing get-togethers where they can bond and catch up with their colleagues.
 This Forbes article has some useful tips on the subject.

 Reality: effective communication can take some extra effort

 If you want to manage a remote team effectively, you need to be able to make up for the lack of co-presence by keeping on top of communications with them.
 Technology will be your friend: there are many tools out there that can help you keep your communication channels open, from teleconference services, to remote access software (like VNC Connect), to team messaging apps like Slack.

 It’s very important that you schedule regular catch-ups with your employees and set clear goals and expectations to make sure that they are as productive and successful working remotely as they would be working in the office (and to get to know them better!)

 Think about a remote worker: if you’re picturing a young employee lounging on their sofa in sweatpants and a hoodie, with an oversized cup of coffee in one hand and Netflix in the background, you are truly missing the mark.